 How we can help

-While we all recognise the long-term cost savings of energy efficient buildings, there can be a small capital cost uplift for carbon neutral / net zero projects.
+We all recognise the long-term cost savings of energy efficient buildings, particularly those that come from carbon neutral / net zero projects.

-This is the point to seek input by an experienced main contractor who can guide the process, advising on creating an accurate and detailed cost plan and budget.
+Seeking input from an experienced principal contractor can help guide the process, advising on creating an accurate and detailed cost plan and budget.

-Early engagement can also result in a client understanding how to make the best decisions for their project, actively seeking the lowest carbon output and the highest sustainable standards available.
+Early engagement can also result in a client understanding how to make the best decisions for their project, actively seeking the lowest carbon output and the highest sustainable standards during the pre-construction phase.